101 EMI Shielding tips and tricks

 79 Parts can be subjected to galvanic treatment when dealing with larger quantities.

 80 Within a few days we can produce Honeycomb ventilation panels according to the customer’s drawing.
 The honeycomb structure is like waveguides and lets air though while blocking electromagnetic waves from entering.

-82 The standard cost-effective honeycomb is made of aluminium, but for special applications like EMP it can also be made out of mild steel, which is more expensive (fig. 82.1).
+82 The standard cost-effective honeycomb is made of aluminium but for special applications like EMP it can also be made out of mild steel, which is more expensive. (fig. 82.1).

 84 For outdoor use the honeycomb can be treated with a nickel or other finish.
-This is to protect the Honeycomb ventilation panel from environmental influences such as corrosion (fig. 80.1).
+This is to protect the honeycomb ventilation panel from environmental influences such as corrosion. (fig. 80.1).

-85 To keep raindrops from falling into the enclosure we can make the honeycomb also at a slant (45 degrees is standard) (fig. 81.1).
+85 To keep raindrops from falling into the enclosure we can also make the honeycomb at a slant (45 degrees is standard) (fig. 81.1).

 87 Mounting framed honeycombs can be done via through holes or threaded holes which are flow drilled into the frame in order to achieve a good screw length.
-Flow drilling is better than using rivets, which may become loosened.
+Flow drilling is better than using rivets which may become loosened.

-88 Honeycombs can also be used as flow straighteners since the structure of the Honeycomb material ensures that air is blown in a fixed direction.
+88 Honeycombs can also be used as flow straighteners since the structure of the honeycomb material ensures that air is blown in a fixed direction.

-89 The honeycombs can optionally be provided with a flange so that the Honeycomb after mounting forms one whole shape with the shielded enclosure (fig 89.1 & fig. 89.2).
+89 The honeycombs can optionally be provided with a flange so that after mounting the honeycomb forms one whole shape with the shielded enclosure. (fig 89.1 & fig. 89.2).

 90 Cables from and to a shielded enclosure should also be shielded when no sufficient entry like power line filters are used.